A standard Dynamicweb solution can be upgraded in two ways:

 Upgrading via the server

-If you have access to the server hosting the solution, or if you are running a local solution, you can also upgrade via the IIS Manager.
+If you have access to the hosting environment, or if you are running a local solution, you can also upgrade via the IIS Manager.

 To upgrade a solution via the server: